Sunday, November 4, 2018

 It blew his face off.

 So the bad news is that I'm still the moral coward who betrayed my own father.
 And always will be.
 But the good news is that God has built into me an imperfect but often effective habit of taking stands early, before they become costly and by doing so allowing me to better live up to the standard that I profess as a Christian.
-And crucially, he did it by taking one of the worst things I've ever done and using it without me even realizing what he was doing.
+And crucially, he did it by taking one of the worst things I've ever done and using it to change me.
+Without me even realizing what he was doing.

 Jesus Christ said to us: